microsoft/dev-container-features-template/README.md

-> ⚠️ NOTE: This is a work-in-progress/my experimental project.
+> ⚠️ NOTE: This is a work-in-progress project.
 Subject to (heavy) modification!

 # Devcontainer Features Template